 “Nonimmigrant students within the United States are not permitted to take a full course of study through online classes,” the announcement states.
 “If students find themselves in this situation, they must leave the country or take alternative steps to maintain their nonimmigrant status such as a reduced course load or appropriate medical leave.”

 The Student Exchange and Visitor Program (SEVP) previously allowed international students to temporarily take a full online course load for the spring and summer semesters because of the pandemic.

 Ioana Costant, director of International Student and Scholar Services, sent an email to international students on July 7 about University procedures in light of the new policy.
-Costant said the SEVP will provide more information once the guidance is published in the Federal Register, the national government’s daily journal, as a temporary final rule, and that ISSS hopes the additional information will offer more clarity.
+Costant said the SEVP will provide more information once the guidance is published in the Federal Register, the national government’s daily journal, as a temporary final rule.
+ISSS hopes the additional information will offer more clarity, she said.